JasonLu18/UMVC3-ParsecData/FAQ.md

 Q: Is Parsec free?

-A: Yes, it is free to download <a href=https://parsecgaming.com/downloads/">here</a>
+A: Yes, it is free to download [here] (https://parsecgaming.com/downloads/)

 Q: What's the purpose of using Cloud PCs rather than just using your normal PC?